MinatoHoldings/ChatGPT-5/README.md

-# ChatGPT 5.0
+ChatGPT 5.0
-#GPT-5 is the chatgpt update for fixes and results
+GPT-5 AI model is the chatgpt update for fixes and results